jflamy/owlcms-tracker/src/plugins/nvf-lagkonkurranse/README.md

 ## URL / options

+- Route: `/nvf-lagkonkurranse?fop={FOP_NAME}&gender={M|F|MF}`
-- Route: `/nvf-lagkonkurranse?fop={FOP_NAME}&gender={M|F|MF}` (FOP means field of play)
+  - fop means field of play -- the platform name if multiple platforms
-- A right-click in the top area of the screen allows changing, but as explained above in a gendered competition the scoreboard will track the current group.
+  - Gender is normally not used except when forcing a gender
+    - For example, if you want to display the Men score in a a broadcast during the women session, use gender=M
+    - Using gender=MF forces Mixed mode with top 2 + 2 calculation.